You Are the One (Carl Smith song)

-"You Are the One" is a song written by Pat Patterson, performed by Carl Smith (with the Tunesmiths), and released by Columbia Records (catalog No. 21522).
-In June 1956, it entered Billboard magazine's country charts, peaked at No. 4 on the disc jockey chart (No. 5 juke box), and remained on the chart for 23 weeks.
+"You Are the One" is a song written by Pat Patterson.
+Separate versions of the song were released in 1956, first by Leon Payne on Starday Records and then by Carl Smith (with the Tunesmiths) on Columbia Records.
+Smith's version entered Billboard magazine's country charts in June 1956, peaked at No. 4 on the disc jockey chart (No. 5 juke box), and remained on the chart for 23 weeks.

+The "B" side on the original records released by both Payne and Smith was "Doorstep to Heaven."